-- Gain visual and performance literacy through the scholarly observation of culturally and historically significant art with an emphasis on the endeavor of the artist/creator. - ii.
-Cultivate an understanding of a work of art that embodies an objective as well as subjective response to the aesthetic experience, defend an informed opinion, and communicate their view to others. - iii.
-Relate the arts to significant social problems. - iv.
-Understand the broad, unifying themes in the arts from a wide array of perspectives. - Deepen previously acquired artistic appreciation and understanding through participation either in making or performing of art forms or through the experience of such a process by direct observation.
+- Gain visual and performance literacy through the scholarly observation of culturally and historically significant art with an emphasis on the endeavor of the artist/creator. - Cultivate an understanding of a work of art that embodies an objective as well as subjective response to the aesthetic experience, defend an informed opinion, and communicate their view to others. - c.
+Relate the arts to significant social problems. - d.
+Understand the broad, unifying themes in the arts from a wide array of perspectives. - Deepen previously acquired artistic appreciation and understanding through participation either in making or performing of art forms or through the experience of such a process by direct observation. - f.
+Understand broad, unifying themes from cross-disciplinary perspectives in the humanities. - g.
+Understand the relevance of the humanities for the thoughtful consideration of complex contemporary problems. - h.
+Appreciate the complex relationship and interaction between the humanities and other fields of learning, including the natural sciences, social sciences, and arts.